aastopher/Progressive_GAN/README.md

 * `python utils.py sample` - generates sample images, by default this will generate 10 images at 64x64.
 * This command can be customized to generate a chosen amount of images at a chosen size `python utils.py sample <num_images> <size_factor>`
 * Size factors: `0 = 4x4, 1 = 8x8, 2 = 16x16, 3 = 32x32, 4 = 64x64, 5 = 128x128, 6 = 256x256, 7 = 512x512, 8 = 1024x1024`

+### Preview Image Transforms
+* `python utils.py transform` - generates output images, by default this will output all batches at 512x512.
+* This command can be customized to generate a chosen amount of batches `python utils.py transform <num_batches>`

 ### References